edition-esser-skala/webpage/_pages/about.md

   nav: about
 ---

 The Edition Esser-Skala provides practitioners with reliable, [Open Content](https://opendefinition.org/od) modern editions of (mainly) 18th century sacral music.
 All scores may be freely downloaded in PDF format.
-Moreover, selected titles are available in printed form from Kindle Direct Publishing (at cost price).
+Moreover, selected titles are available in print from Kindle Direct Publishing (at cost price).
 Our highlights include

 - various unpublished works by Johann [Michael Haydn](/scores/johann-michael-haydn), many of which are collected in the [Proprium Missæ](/projects/proprium-missae/) project
 - passions and oratorios by Johann Heinrich [Rolle](/scores/johann-heinrich-rolle) as well as Gottfried Heinrich [Stölzel](/scores/gottfried-heinrich-stoelzel)